 1. This Action is a federal constitutional challenge to the State of Alabama's Vulnerable Child Compassion and Protection Act (the "Act"), passed by the Alabama Legislature on April 7, 2022, and signed into law by Governor Kay Ivey on April 8, 2022.
-Unless enjoined, the Act takes effect May 8, 2022.
+The Act became effective on May 8, 2022 and was in effect until this Court granted Plaintiffs' Motion for Preliminary Injunction on May 13, 2022.
+See Doc.
+107.

 - 2. The Act intrudes into the right of parents to make medical decisions to ensure the health and wellbeing of their children.
 It does so by prohibiting parents from seeking and obtaining appropriate medical care for their children and subjecting them to criminal prosecution if they do so. - 3.
 The Act also targets transgender minors by imposing criminal penalties on any individuals, including parents and health care providers, who obtain or provide medical treatments essential to the minors' health care needs. - 4.
-Further, the Act is worded broadly, criminalizing anyone who "causes" an individual to receive the prohibited medical treatments, so that doctors, parents, and even clergy cannot discuss, advise, or counsel parents of transgender minors about how to address their children's medical needs. - 5.
 Plaintiffs seek declaratory and injunctive relief to enjoin the enforcement of the Act.
 Without the injunctive relief sought, Plaintiffs will experience irreparable injury.